OpenProducer/openproducer/wp-content/plugins/google-site-kit/readme.txt

 Please create a new topic on our [WordPress.org support forum](https://wordpress.org/support/plugin/google-site-kit/).
 Be sure to follow the [support forum guidelines](https://wordpress.org/support/guidelines/) when posting.

 == Changelog ==

+= 1.104.0 =

+**Added**

+* Add support for tagging with Google Analytics 4 in AMP mode.
+See [#7221](https://github.com/google/site-kit-wp/issues/7221).
+* Complete Ad Blocking Recovery set up interface.
+See [#6966](https://github.com/google/site-kit-wp/issues/6966).
+* Add infrastructure for fetching and storing the Ad Blocking Recovery tag.
+See [#6902](https://github.com/google/site-kit-wp/issues/6902).

+**Enhanced**

+* Add PHP version to requests for features.
+See [#7209](https://github.com/google/site-kit-wp/issues/7209).
+* Add the Analytics dashboard type to Site Health information.
+See [#7119](https://github.com/google/site-kit-wp/issues/7119).
+* Ensure the Universal Analytics controls are shown in the case where the connected property belongs to another Google account and permission has been removed.
+See [#7063](https://github.com/google/site-kit-wp/issues/7063).
+* Add settings controls for Ad blocking recovery tags.
+See [#6962](https://github.com/google/site-kit-wp/issues/6962).
+* Add ad blocking recovery state to the settings view for AdSense.
+See [#6961](https://github.com/google/site-kit-wp/issues/6961).
+* Show the Ad Blocking Recovery Notification on the Dashboard.
+See [#6953](https://github.com/google/site-kit-wp/issues/6953).
+* Rework the Dialog component to use dialog components from the `googlesitekit-components` library instead of `@material/react-dialog` directly.
+See [#6652](https://github.com/google/site-kit-wp/issues/6652).
+* Show a “Connect AdSense CTA” Key Metrics tile if AdSense is disconnected after setting up AdSense-related Key Metrics.
+See [#6264](https://github.com/google/site-kit-wp/issues/6264).
+* Add the Connect GA tile to Key Metrics widget.
+See [#6263](https://github.com/google/site-kit-wp/issues/6263).
+* Create the "Top performing keywords" key metric widget tile.
+See [#6251](https://github.com/google/site-kit-wp/issues/6251).
+* Create the "Most popular content by pageviews" key metric widget tile.
+See [#6247](https://github.com/google/site-kit-wp/issues/6247).
+* Implement HaTS survey triggers for users who answers "Other" to any User Input question.
+See [#6180](https://github.com/google/site-kit-wp/issues/6180).
+* Migrate `TextField` component to our GM2 component library.
+See [#6113](https://github.com/google/site-kit-wp/issues/6113).

+**Fixed**

+* Ensure Ad Blocking Recovery elements are only present when the feature is enabled.
+See [#7179](https://github.com/google/site-kit-wp/issues/7179).
+* Restore notice width in setup and settings views.
+See [#7140](https://github.com/google/site-kit-wp/issues/7140).
+* Fix the Optimize sunset banner re-appearing issue.
+See [#7138](https://github.com/google/site-kit-wp/issues/7138).
+* Fix broken view-only dashboard when Analytics isn't shared.
+See [#7116](https://github.com/google/site-kit-wp/issues/7116).
+* Fix notices about granting view-only access when changing module settings for modules that are not shared with any roles.
+See [#6633](https://github.com/google/site-kit-wp/issues/6633).
+* Fix issue in the All Traffic widget/Google Charts pie charts that caused selected elements to become de-selected.
+See [#4589](https://github.com/google/site-kit-wp/issues/4589).

+= 1.103.0 =

+**Added**

+* Add the skeleton component for the Ad Blocking Recovery page.
+See [#6964](https://github.com/google/site-kit-wp/issues/6964).
+* Add the new Ad Blocking Recovery CTA to the AdSense module settings.
+See [#6958](https://github.com/google/site-kit-wp/issues/6958).

+**Enhanced**

+* Update Material 3 Checkbox component.
+See [#6696](https://github.com/google/site-kit-wp/issues/6696).
+* Improve accessibility for user menu tooltip.
+See [#6637](https://github.com/google/site-kit-wp/issues/6637).
+* Add notice about Optimize sunset to settings and setup screens.
+See [#6468](https://github.com/google/site-kit-wp/issues/6468).
+* Update the messaging for site goals in the Site Kit admin setting when user metrics have been selected.
+See [#6262](https://github.com/google/site-kit-wp/issues/6262).
+* Implement settings toggle to show/hide the Key metrics widget.
+See [#6261](https://github.com/google/site-kit-wp/issues/6261).
+* Implement the `New visitors` key metric widget.
+See [#6244](https://github.com/google/site-kit-wp/issues/6244).
+* Add "Loyal visitors" key metric widget tile.
+See [#6243](https://github.com/google/site-kit-wp/issues/6243).
+* Implement Google profile data synchronisation.
+See [#6003](https://github.com/google/site-kit-wp/issues/6003).

+**Fixed**

+* Update layout of Analytics settings to better support the now optional UA Analytics.
+See [#6875](https://github.com/google/site-kit-wp/issues/6875).
+* Correct page titles on screens that don't exist in the admin menu.
+See [#6668](https://github.com/google/site-kit-wp/issues/6668).
+* Ensure focus remains on user menu button when the menu is exited with the keyboard.
+See [#6635](https://github.com/google/site-kit-wp/issues/6635).
+* Fix a bug that could prevent AdSense from being set up on a subdomain.
+See [#5852](https://github.com/google/site-kit-wp/issues/5852).

 = 1.102.0 =